Surplus Goods definition

 Surplus Goods means any items no longer having any use to the City or in excess of the needs of the City that have become available for transfer, sale, or disposal including, but not limited to, obsolete supplies, scrap materials, and vehicles but excluding real property; and

-Surplus Goods means any items no longer having any use to the Township or in excess of the needs of the Township, inclusive but not limited to obsolete supplies, scrap materials and vehicles, but excluding real property.
+Surplus Goods means any items no longer having any use or in excess to the Township that have become a candidate for transfer, loan, or disposal, inclusive of but not limited to obsolete supplies, scrap materials and vehicles and real property.